arthurnunesc/fedora-scripts/README.md

 # postinstall-fedora

-Simple post-install bash script that configures my desktop/laptop to my liking
+Simple post-install bash script that configures my desktop or laptop to my liking

----